12NME1 - Numerical methods

 Attendace at tutorials:

-• please consult the attendance list regularly and inform me in case of any error
+maximum of 3 unjustified absences are allowed throughout the semesterplease consult the attendance list regularly and inform me in case of any error

 Assessment task:

-• first, send me your task solution via e-mail; if your solution is correct, the date of defense will be determined individually upon mutual agreement
+you have to solve correctly given task and defend your solutionthe assessment tasks will be assigned in April, the deadline for submission will be in September (the exact dates will be specified later)first, send me your task solution via e-mail; if your solution is correct, the date of defense will be determined individually upon mutual agreement

 Those who obtained the assessment previous year do not have to attend the tutorials again.